 How to Make Vegan Thai Red Curry Sauce

 Making vegan Thai red curry sauce is really simple.
 All you do is mix Thai red curry paste with a can of coconut milk.
-To boost the flavour, I recommend adding fresh lime juice and tamari.
+To boost the flavor, I recommend adding fresh lime juice and tamari.
 That’s it!

-The final consideration to add flavour to a vegan red curry sauce is adding aromatics like ginger, onion and garlic.
+The final consideration to add flavor to a vegan red curry sauce is adding aromatics like ginger, onion and garlic.
 All three are tasty and you can add any combination based on your preferences.